michaelcolenso/colenso-dot-org/content/posts/2014-12-05-words-are-weapons.md

 Here are some fancy words.

-### here's a thought. maybe something original.
 <!--more-->

-bunch more words and shit bro
+bunch more words. so meaningful.